 The Company has various manufacturing, clinical, research, and other contracts with vendors in the conduct of the normal course of its business.
-All other significant contracts as of March 31, 2015 were terminable, with varying provisions regarding termination.
-If a contract with a specific vendor were to be terminated, the Company would only be obligated for the products or services that the Company had received at the time the termination became effective.
+If a contract with a specific vendor were to be terminated, typically the Company would only be obligated for the products or services that the Company had received at the time the termination became effective.